 - Make an appointment with the Interdisciplinary Studies advisor to work on your proposal.

 - Submit a complete proposal to the Interdisciplinary Studies program.
 At least 21 of the credits for your major equivalent must be from courses you have not yet started.
+Sample proposal can be found here.

 - Have your proposal reviewed and approved by the Interdisciplinary Studies program, the Linguistics faculty advisor, and the Dean of Arts and Sciences.